The $75 cashmere sweater with a 5,000 person waitlist is back, and in 18 colors

 - The Essential $75 Cashmere V-Neck Sweater ($75; naadam.co)

-From classic, neutral color options, like black, smoke (a dark grey) and camel to bright, bolder options like neon yellow, red and royal blue, there's an option for everyone.
-In fact, we're predicting Naadam's $75 sweater to be the ultimate universally-loved gift this holiday season.
+From classic, neutral color options, like black, smoke (a dark gray) and camel to bright, bolder options like neon yellow, red and royal blue, there's an option for everyone.
+In fact, we're predicting Naadam's $75 sweater to be the ultimate universally loved gift this holiday season.

-Naadam's business model allows them to sell high-quality cashmere at a lower price, and create products that are both sustainable and ethical.
-In return for non-profit work, the brand is able to directly access materials that help them sell their products at a lower price.
+Naadam's business model allows the company to sell high quality cashmere at a lower price and create products that are both sustainable and ethical.
+In return for non-profit work, the brand is able to directly access materials that help it sell products at a lower price.

-And the brand does way more than just sweaters.
-From statement cashmere turtleneck dresses to cashmere tracksuits for women and classic cashmere quarter zips or cashmere henleys for men, Naadam is where we'll be shopping this season.
+And Naadam makes more than just sweaters.
+From statement cashmere turtleneck dresses to cashmere tracksuits for women and classic cashmere quarter zips or cashmere henleys for men, Naadam is where we'll shop this season.

 Note: The price above reflects the retailer's listed price at the time of publication.